 In a slightly Lovecraftian way of storytelling, “Formation” establishes a narrative setting where we as the players have to figure out what went wrong with an expedition on an island.
 At least three men never returned from there, but yet we might be able to crack this mystery by reading their scattered journal entries and with the help of some good old-fashioned investigative work.
 Although, what is the deal with the wooden walls outside?

 At the beginning, all the people you encounter are happy, even joyful about the sudden change of weather!
 Snow is kind of a rarity here after all.
 Wondering about this abnormality, you decide to explore your surroundings to get behind the source of “The Snow of Basidia”.
 It is hidden deep in the cavern, which seems to be densely covered with mushrooms.
-One has to wonder if those always been here, but hey, it is just some fungus, so forget about it.
+One has to wonder if those always been here, but as it is just some fungus, you can surely forget about it.

 Day 23: “æ” by Colorfiction.